oveleon/contao-cookiebar/docs/CUSTOMIZATION.md

 ---

-# Cookiebar Templates
+# Cookie bar Templates
-There are already two templates for a different presentation of the cookibar.
+There are already two templates for a different presentation of the cookie bar.

 <img src="https://www.oveleon.de/share/github-assets/contao-cookiebar/cookiebar_example.jpg">